chenwei0129/AES_128_Circuit_Design/README.md

 ## encrypt, in the folder "AES_encryption"
     1. Use key_generator.py to generate a key, which is 128bits.
 The key will be stored at "text/key.txt".

-    2. Prepare the message in english to be encrypted at "text/plaintext.txt".
+    2. Prepare the message in English to be encrypted at "text/plaintext.txt".

     3. Use plaintext_ascii.py to transfer the message into ascii code, it will be "text/plaintext_ascii.txt".